 - Paints provide protection against corrosion and extend the performance life of cars.

 - Qualification decals assist in assuring compliance with qualification cycles.

 - Head protection, usually 1/2” jacket heads or head shields, provide a barrier against puncture from other cars that might collide during an accident or coupling incident.

 - Double shelf couplers are required on all hazardous materials cars to minimize the possibility of coupler override from other cars in an accident or coupling incident.

-By working together, manufacturers, carriers and regulators have built a strong record when it comes to transporting hazardous materials safely.
+By working together, manufacturers, carriers and regulators have built a strong record when it comes to shipping hazardous materials (hazmat) safely.
 This team effort includes establishing sound regulations to prevent accidents and releases.
-It also includes supporting communities and emergency responders through grants funded by federal fees collected on hazmat shipments as well as training and resources provided by companies.
+It also includes supporting communities and emergency responders through grants funded by federal fees collected on hazmat shippings as well as hazmat training and resources provided by companies.

 Delivering on safety by the numbers:

 Chemical companies recognize their responsibility to help protect their workers, transportation partners, and communities across America.
 They make good on their commitment to safety through several world-class industry programs that focus on preventing accidents and providing valuable resources to emergency responders.